Local tropicalizations of splice type surface singularities: Recovering splice diagrams from splice fans

 \section{Recovering splice diagrams from splice fans}

-The construction of splice fans from splice diagrams raises a natural question: how much data about $\Gamma$ can be recovered from its splice fan, decorated with the tropical multiplicities?
-Our main result gives a positive answer to this question under the following coprimality restrictions, which are central to~\cite{NW 05}:
+Throughout this section we assume that the splice type diagrams satisfy the edge determinant condition of \autoref{def:edgedet} and the semigroup condition of \autoref{def:semgpcond}.
+The construction of splice fans from splice diagrams introduced in \autoref{def:spliceFan} raises a natural question: how much data about $\Gamma$ can be recovered from its splice fan, decorated with the tropical multiplicities?
+The main result of this section answers this question under the following coprimality restrictions, which are central to~\cite{NW 05}: